jucavi/daemons/README.md

 ```
 $ sudo systemctl --force --full- edit <SCRIPT-NAME>.service
 ```
-And paste the content of <SCRIPT-NAME>.service file located in this folder
+And paste the content of <SCRIPT-NAME>.service file located in this folder (e.g. filterbot.service)

 3.Save it and reload all Systemd services via